UNHM-TEAM-PROJECT/Fall2025-Team-Goopy/README.md

 ## Setup & Usage

-Clone the repository, install dependencies, and run the project.
-You will then have to run the backend and frontend.
-Connect to the local IP address output by the frontend, http://192.168.0.20:3000/, to view the chatbot in your browser.
+Clone the repository and install dependencies You wil only need to run the backend, as the frontend is bundled with it.
+Connect to the local IP address output, http://localhost:8003/, to view the chatbot in your browser.

 **Install Repo**
 ```bash